Adventure of the Dancing Men Analysis

 Did Doyle intentionally create this stark contrast in tone?
 Most likely yes, he was very much in control of his literary techniques.

-We start with a very light tone and end with a very dark tone.
+We start with a brisk, light tone and end with a seriously dark tone.
 Even so, our serious detective whose somber objective was to revenge his client, still manages to end with a flippant final word:

 "And so my dear Watson, we have ended by turning the dancing men to good when they have so often been the agents of evil, and I think that I have fulfilled my promise of giving you something unusual for your notebook.
 Three-forty is our train, and I fancy we should be back in Baker Street for dinner."